The Numbers

 Years 1–3: Immediate Redistribution

 Food distribution redirected: hunger eliminated within existing production.
 Emergency housing construction begins.
-Dr. Bot deployed globally.
+AI diagnostics deployed globally.
 Education platforms deployed.
 Public transit universalized.
 Clothing redistribution from overproduction.

 The key insight: the transition generation does not need to build the new civilization to receive its benefits.
 The benefits begin the moment distribution shifts from profit to need.